 - The member of staff to whom it was reported or who first discovers the situation, will control the situation, reassure and support the pupils involved. - They record details and inform an appropriate member of the pastoral team as soon as possible.
 The written report will be passed to the Deputy Head who will keep it on file for the duration of the pupils' time in school.
 This is important to enable patterns to be identified.
-Staff will be made aware of the issue either via the weekly staff meeting or by email. - The member of staff will calmly explain the range of disciplinary measures that are potentially involved. - The victim will be interviewed on their own and asked to write an account of events. - The bully, together with all others who were involved, will be interviewed individually and asked to write an immediate account of events. - The Form Teacher should be informed and for boarder, the Head of Boarding.
+Staff will be made aware of the issue either via the weekly staff meeting or by email. - Where the bullying is based on protected characteristics, this will be noted and flagged in order to monitor how well the school is meeting its obligations to instil the values of tolerance and respect. - The member of staff will calmly explain the range of disciplinary measures that are potentially involved. - The victim will be interviewed on their own and asked to write an account of events. - The bully, together with all others who were involved, will be interviewed individually and asked to write an immediate account of events. - The Form Teacher should be informed and for boarder, the Head of Boarding.
 In very serious incidents, the Headmaster should be informed. - The victim will be interviewed at a later stage by a member of the pastoral team, separately from the alleged perpetrator.
 It will be made clear to them why revenge is inappropriate.
 They will be offered support to develop a strategy to help. - The alleged bully will be interviewed at a later stage by a member of the pastoral team, separately from the victim, and it will be made clear why their behaviour was inappropriate and caused distress.
-They will be offered guidance on modifying their behaviour, together with any appropriate disciplinary sanctions. - The parents/guardians of all parties should be informed and invited into school to discuss the matter.
-Their support should be sought. - A way forward, including disciplinary sanctions and counselling, should be agreed.
+They will be offered guidance on modifying their behaviour, together with any appropriate disciplinary sanctions.

-This should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others, as well as dealing with appropriate disciplinary measures.

-- A meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode. - A monitoring and review strategy will be put in place. - In very serious cases, and only after the Headmaster has been involved, it may be necessary to make a report to the Police or to the Social Services.
+- The parents/guardians of all parties should be informed and invited into school to discuss the matter.
+Their support should be sought. - A way forward, including disciplinary sanctions and counselling, should be agreed. - This should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others, as well as dealing with appropriate disciplinary measures. - A meeting involving all the parties, with close staff supervision, could be helpful in developing a strategy for all concerned to close the episode. - A monitoring and review strategy will be put in place. - In very serious cases, and only after the Headmaster has been involved, it may be necessary to make a report to the Police or to the Social Services.
 However, it is the policy of Dorset House School to attempt to resolve such issues internally under the school's own disciplinary procedures, unless the matter is of such gravity that a criminal prosecution is likely.
 Clearly, if there are child protection issues, matters will go straight through to social services without investigation at school.